jydu/sgedtools/examples/paml_to_structure/README.md

 To map the positively selected sites onto a protein structure, the identified positively selected sites in the main result file of PAML should be extracted and converted to the SGED format.
 In this example, the SGED file will contain all (positively selected) sites reported by PAML.
+To follow the original publication, we will select only sites with a posterior probability at least equal to 0.7.

 The converting process is done with the `sged-paml2sged.py` script: